Thom711/pxl-challenge/README.md

 This job transforms the min age and max age to Carbon instances then reads the file with JsonReader.
 JsonReader loads the file line by line, instead of all at once.
 For each object in the file a HandleUser job is called.
 After MigrateDataJson is finished, you can interrupt the process whenever you want.

-HandleUser instantiates a User model, and fills it with the data given from the Json file.
+HandleUser validates the given data and quietly fails if it's invalid.
+Then it instantiates a User model, and fills it with the data given from the Json file.
 By a method on the User model, the date of birth field is set.
 The next method checks if the user meets the criteria (above 18, under 65 or birthdate unknown).
-Only then it's persisted in the database.
-The creditcard model is then created and persisted as well.
+If it passes it's persisted in the database (wrapped in a transaction), together with the associated creditcard.

 That's all there is to it!

 Some notes:
 * I looked into batching, but it's new to me so I decided not to use it for now.
+* The logic in MigrateDataJson might be better suited as it's own class / service, for now I decided not to, I did not feel comfortable doing that yet.
 * I thought about calling the queue like this: Artisan::call('queue:work');, but it freezes the page until it's finished.
 * The minimum and maximum age could be inputs on the home page.
 * All the logic is handled in the routes file, which is not done I know.
 This should be in a controller.
 * You could check the file type in the controller then as well, instead of a seperate job.
+* The HandleUser job:
+    * Validation could be it's own method on the class.
+    * Wrapping it in a transaction was neat!
+Only recently learned about those.

 Below are the thought processes I had while creating this, if you're interested.

-# Working Method
+# Original Assignment

-**Assignment**
+**Description**
 In resources/opdracht is a file called challenge.json.
 Goal is to write the content of that file neatly to a database.
 Preferably as a background task in a Laravel application.
 After finishing, it's important to document the way of thinking behind my approach.